Freeport Township, Greene County, Pennsylvania

 Freeport Township is a township in Greene County, Pennsylvania, United States.
-The population was 268 at the 2020 census.
+The population was 269 at the 2020 census.
+In June 2025 the township's Board of Supervisors declared a "disaster emergency" which allows it to seek state and federal funds to install a water system after residents complained that their water had been contaminated for over three years, believed to be caused by fracking.
+Neighboring Springhill Township followed with a similar declaration in August 2025.

 Geography

 The township is in southwestern Greene County and is bordered to the south by the state of West Virginia.
 New Freeport is the primary settlement in the township, located in the north along the Pennsylvania Fork of Fish Creek, a westward-flowing tributary of the Ohio River.
 Garrison is an unincorporated community in the southern part of the township.
 According to the United States Census Bureau, the township has a total area of 21.0 km2, all land.